 Daypack

 On a day trip to Zion, you need a bag that’s big enough to carry all that you need.
-A lightweight backpack like the Marmot Graviton will be perfect for the essentials.
+A lightweight backpack like the Osprey Porter will be perfect for the essentials.
 (Don’t risk overpacking, as in the summer heat, lugging extra weight around isn’t fun!)

 This bag is easy to carry, with lightweight mesh straps that are great for the summer heat, plus a waist strap, to help balance the load on your frame.
 It has a front-loading easy access pocket for essentials.